ml-archive/blog/source/_posts/2018-11-23-ar-web-summit.md

 ![Gartner Hype Cycle of Technologies 2018](https://blogs.gartner.com/smarterwithgartner/files/2018/08/PR_490866_5_Trends_in_the_Emerging_Tech_Hype_Cycle_2018_Hype_Cycle.png)

-Ambarish showcased some examples of how AR is already impacting different industries: retailers using AR for magic mirrors to virtually try on clothing or connecting offline content like a coat in a store with online content like reviews and other recommended items ([video](https://www.youtube.com/watch?v=M_eCrueFGHY)).
+Ambarish showcased some examples of how AR is already impacting different industries.
+For example, retailers are using AR for magic mirrors to virtually try on clothing or connecting offline content like a coat in a store with online content like reviews and other recommended items ([video](https://www.youtube.com/watch?v=M_eCrueFGHY)).
 Blippar has a lot more great inspirational videos of AR business ideas on their [Youtube channel](https://www.youtube.com/user/blippar1/videos).

 On the second part of his presentation, Ambarish gave a few demos of AR applications: a retail environment where you can engage with the products (using the Magic leap headset), a life on Mars experiment, a fitness scanning app and audience coloured butterflies that "come to life".